pranjalsuthar-555/pranjalsuthar-555/README.md

 **[Home Abroad Locales](https://home-abroad-locales.vercel.app)**

 Personality quiz + 3D globe for people seriously considering life abroad.
 561 destinations.
 8 filters.
-Built to feel like a letter, not a SaaS product.
-The quiz creates genuine tension because every answer should feel right — that's by design.
+The quiz was designed so every answer feels right — because the tension between options is the only honest way to learn what you actually want.

 `React 19` `Three.js` `PapaParse` `Vercel Functions`